 For the best odds of a timely purchase, limit your house hunt to properties that can easily qualify for VA financing.
 Whether you’re an agent or a buyer, you need to know whether you’re qualified to use a VA loan, and if your property meets the standards for a VA loan.

 - Buying a single-family home.
 The most common use of the VA loan program.

 - Buying a townhouse or condo unit in a VA-approved development.
 Check with the VA to see if your development is on the “approved” list.
 If your development has not yet been VA-approved, your agent can submit your condo for approval.

 - Buying a manufactured (mobile) home and/or lot.
 The VA does allow funding for manufactured homes.
-But beware: Lenders are often hesitant to finance these properties.
+Veterans United will lend on manufactured housing in certain cases.

 - Buying a farm residence to be owned and occupied by the veteran as a home.
 Service members can buy a house on farm acreage, but not bare ground.